ISR effects on loop corrections of a top pair-production at the ILC

+At a CM energy of approximately $500$ GeV, these effects are accidentally canceled and result in a small correction of the total cross-section.

-After subtracting a (rather trivial) ISR correction from the total corrections, one can discuss the ``pure'' weak correction in the full $\mathcal{O}(\alpha)$ electroweak radiative corrections.
-While the NLO correction degree is defined as
+After subtracting a trivial ISR correction from the total corrections, the``pure'' weak correction in the full $\mathcal{O}(\alpha)$ electroweak radiative corrections can be examined.
+The NLO correction degree is defined as:

-the weak correction degree is defined as
+the weak correction degree is defined as:

-In the definition of $\delta_{weak}$, the trivial initial state photonic corrections are subtracted from the full $\mathcal{O}(\alpha)$ electroweak radiative corrections.
-Thus, we can understand $\delta_{weak}$ shows a fraction of the pure-weak correction in the full $\mathcal{O}(\alpha)$ electroweak radiative corrections.
-The behaviors of $\delta_{weak}$ and $\delta_{NLO}$ are shown in Fig.~\ref{fig3} with respect to the CM energies.
-One can see the pure-weak correction becomes smaller and smaller at a high energy region, and arrive at almost zero at the CM energy of $800$ GeV.
-On the other hand, at the CM energy of $500$ GeV, the pure-weak corrections gives $+4\%$ correction over the trivial ISR corrections.
+In the definition of $\delta_{weak}$, the trivial initial-state photonic corrections are subtracted from the full $\mathcal{O}(\alpha)$ electroweak radiative corrections, and thus, $\delta_{weak}$ shows a fraction of the mainly weak-correction in the full $\mathcal{O}(\alpha)$ electroweak radiative corrections.
+The behaviors of $\delta_{weak}$ and $\delta_{NLO}$ are shown in Figure~\ref{fig2} with respect to the CM energies.
+It can be seen that the weak correction becomes progressively smaller in a high energy region, and has a value of almost zero at the CM energy of $800$ GeV.
+However, at the CM energy of $500$ GeV, the pure-weak corrections gives $+4\%$ correction over the trivial ISR corrections.